- How Do You Know if Your Dog is Experiencing Pain?

 The side effects of prescription drugs are not brief.
 This is not only true for dogs, but for people, too.
 When it comes to prescribed medications, most people are aware of the potential for pills to work in adverse ways.
 Higher numbers of side effects coincide with lab-made products.

-But what if you want to try a natural approach to treating the pain your dog is experiencing?
+But what if you want to try a natural approach to treating the pain your pet is experiencing?
 Is that possible?
 You bet it is!
-As the days go by, more and more research unfolds regarding the positive effects of CBD oil for pain.
+As the days go by, more and more research unfolds regarding the positive effects and natural pain relief of CBD oil for pain.

 While CBD oil is not nearly the same as marijuana, we thought we would give a bit of a history lesson as it relates to cannabis-based products.
 Cannabis was welcomed into the medical realm of things as of the year 1996.